 Osteoporosis disease – How serious is it to have osteoporosis?

 Finding out that you have a disease or a health condition can be devastating news.
 It is no different when you get the diagnosis of osteoporosis.
-Although you are not in imminent danger of dying, as may be the case if diagnosed with a disease such as cancer, finding out that you have osteoporosis is still sure to have a psychological impact.
+You are not in imminent danger of dying, but finding out that you have osteoporosis is still sure to have a psychological impact.

 What Are the Psychological Effects of Osteoporosis?